swiftlang/swift/docs/ABI.rst

   context ::= module
   context ::= entity
-  context ::= entity 'E'
+  context ::= module entity generic-signature?
+'E'
-  context ::= entity generic-signature 'e'

 An ``extension`` mangling is used whenever an entity's declaration context is an extension *and* the entity being extended is in a different module.
 In this